Maria Josep Colomer i Luque: Personal life

 After their exile, Colomer and Carreras first lived in Toulouse, in the Occitan-speaking region of France.
 Colomer initially considered flying to Montevideo, Uruguay, where her father was exiled, but chose to stay with Carreras.

 Carreras had once been an interpreter for Lord Beaverbrook, who invited them to England.
 The pair married and lived in Surrey.
 Carreras served again as a pilot, for the Royal Air Force, winning a medal for gallantry, and so was often away from home: when Colomer went into labour with their twins (a son and daughter) during an air raid she had to cycle herself to a hospital to give birth.
 Colomer briefly lived in Scotland, in a house provided by Beaverbrook, when she and the children were evacuated.
 In Scotland, she worked helping prisoners and those wounded in the war.

 After World War II, she returned to Surrey, where she and Carreras worked with horses.
 Carreras was knighted for his services during the war.

 She lived in England for the rest of her life, though she visited Spain several times.
 In late life, she said: "I will never move back to Spain, even though Franco is gone.
 I do not care.
 Almost all my friends have died and those who haven't live somewhere else in the world."
 She never piloted a plane again.
 When asked why, her answer was always that in England there was no job for her as a pilot.

 Death

 Colomer died in Surrey, in England, on 24 May 2004.
 Her ashes were taken to the cemetery of Reus, in Catalonia.

 Legacy

 There are several avenues named after Colomer, in El Prat de Llobregat (Barcelona) and Getafe (Madrid); a street with her name in Castelldefels (Barcelona); and a school covering infant through secondary education named for her, also in El Prat de Llobregat.

 In July 2018, the "Herstóricas: Historia, Mujeres y Género" ("Her-story: History, Women and Gender") association and the Comic Authors Collective created a cultural education project to make women's history more visible, creating a pack of cards, one of which depicts Colomer.

 Miguel de Lucas wrote in 2015 that Colomer "led [a life] of legend and enjoyed an uncommon longevity.
-Yet a decade after [her death], [she remains] unknown to most Spaniards."
+Yet a decade after [her death], [she remains] unknown to most Spaniards".

+Iberia named one of their A320neo aircraft Pepa Colomer, part of a tradition of naming planes after pioneering Spanish women pilots, including María Bernaldo de Quirós and Bettina Kadner.